-Finding a diet that works for your diabetic dog and an insulin that works with that diet is a balancing act.
+Finding a diabetic dog food diet that works for your diseased pet and an insulin that works with that specific diet is a balancing act.
 It will take some time, but until you find a diet and insulin system that works for you, know that there are plenty of combinations out there to try and experiment with.

-Commercial dog treats are widely known for being exceptionally high in calories, sugars and fat as well as for containing a large number of artificial ingredients.
+Many commercial dog treats are widely known for being exceptionally high in calories, sugars and fat as well as for containing a large number of artificial ingredients.
 No dog needs to consume these types of ingredients, and there are healthier alternatives available.
 Ideally, you should pick single-ingredient dog treats high in protein.

-You can also choose to completely ditch all commercial dog treats and substitute diabetic friendly whole food treats.
+You can also choose to completely ditch all commercial dog treats and substitute more diabetic friendly whole food treats.
 Some great all natural treat options you can give to your dog include:

-Weight plays an important role in the health of a diabetic dog which is why diabetic dog food is often lower in calories and lower in fat.
-Regardless of what type of diet you feed your diabetic dog, though, it is important to keep a close eye on your dog’s weight.
+Weight plays an important role in the health of a diabetic dog.
+This is why diabetic dog food is often lower in calories and lower in fat.
+Regardless of what type of diet you feed a diabetic dog, keep a close eye on your dog’s weight.

 Initially, most owners of diabetic dogs are instructed to help their dog lose weight by reducing calorie intake and increasing exercise.
-It is important not to reduce the diabetic dog’s weight too quickly, however, and not to prolong weight loss any longer than needed.
+However, it's very important not to reduce the diabetic dog’s weight too quickly, and not to prolong weight loss any longer than needed.

 Tracking your dog’s weight with a weekly weigh-in can be beneficial during the first few months of managing your dog’s diabetes.
 This will help you to track weight loss vs. calorie intake so that you can understand your dog’s specific caloric needs.

 Your vet will instruct you on how and when to give your dog their insulin injections.
-It is important to stick to this schedule so that the insulin injections can do what they are designed to do.
+Stick to this schedule so that insulin injections can do what they are designed to do.
 A good document with guidelines to refer to is this AAHA Whitepaper (PDF).

 For dogs receiving insulin once daily, 2/3 of daily diabetic dog food intake is usually given before the first insulin injection.
 The second meal is then given between six and eight hours after the insulin injection.

 For dogs receiving insulin twice daily, ½ of the daily diabetic dog food intake is usually given before the morning insulin injection.
-The second meal is then given between ten to twelve hours after the first insulin injection.
+The second meal is then given between 10 to 12 hours after the first insulin injection.
 The second insulin injection is then given after the second meal.

-If your diabetic dog requires insulin shots, it is important to time these shots with your dog’s mealtimes.
+If your diabetic dog requires insulin shots, time these shots with your dog’s mealtimes.